ravichas/AMPL-Tutorial/data_curation/README.md

 * Visit, https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/ and download the MySQL data and convert the database into the input JSON file

-The two json files contain information about binding data for different ChEMBL assays and UniProt entry name to gene name mapping.
+The two JSON files contain information about binding data for different ChEMBL assays and UniProt entry name to gene name mapping.

-`uid2gn_human.json`: This file can be downloaded from UniProt webbrowser.
+`uid2gn_human.json`: This file can be downloaded from UniProt web browser.
 Here are the first few lines of the file.
 ```
 	uniprot_entry_name	gene_names
 0	1433B_HUMAN	         YWHAB